Estimated reading time: 5 minutes

 And like most business owners, Jody always has a stack of business cards nearby – she prefers ones printed on heavy cardstock because they’re easier to find and stand out more.
 On btone’s business cards, she uses a dark background with a metallic font.
 She keeps the design simple with btone’s logo, her name, email address and phone number.

-Among her marketing essentials are water bottles – she gets creative with different colors and styles, but always includes btone’s logo.
+Among her marketing essentials are water bottles – she gets creative with different colours and styles, but always includes btone’s logo.
 “We like things that are going to be useful at the studio, but then there’s a lot of value in the fact that they’re likely going to use this elsewhere and other people are going to see it…maybe at their kid’s soccer game, or the golf course.
 Then you have that brand recognition going even further.”

 Hats are another must-have (“Who doesn’t love a hat to just cover it all up?”), especially for the summer.
 Jody likes hats because men and women can wear the same kind, and she doesn’t have to worry about stocking a bunch of different sizes.
 She notes that her customers do love tank tops, sweatshirts and T-shirts, though.
 Another necessity for Jody are logo pens.
 “Everybody is always looking for a pen!
 We keep it short and sweet with just the logo.
 It’s really all about building that brand recognition.”